Learn more about Kristina here.

 What Kristina’s looking for:

-Crossover YA Romance and Fantasy – Dark or light academia, I don’t mind, just give me some Bridgerton with magic.
-I love brooding (but not obnoxious) heroes and heroines.
+Crossover YA/NA Fantasy with strong romantic elements – I am a stickler for well-considered world building in my fantasy and I am looking for a sweeping or epic adventure where the romance propels the plot forward (without being the entire plot).
+I love brooding––but not obnoxious––heroes and heroines.
 I would love to find a queer romance set in an alternate timeline or a well-considered secondary world.
-I want to escape into an epic romance, especially enemies to lovers, where the protagonists learn and grow through their relationship (even if they’re fighting like cats and dogs!).
+I’m here for enemies to lovers where the protagonists learn and grow through their relationship (even if they’re fighting like cats and dogs!).
 Show me interdependence, not codependence, and maybe throw in some corsets.
+If you can give me Veronica and Logan (“Spanning years and continents.
+Lives ruined, bloodshed, epic.”) with a speculative or fantasy element, you will have won my heart.